-A pilot program to monitor bird strikes has been initiated.
-The purpose of the program is to estimate how many birds are injured or killed due to window collisions on campus during migratory periods.
-This program will provide information to support the implementation of UBC’s Bird Friendly Design Guidelines for Buildings.
+A pilot program to monitor bird strikes was completed in October 2023.
+The purpose of the program was to estimate how many birds are injured or killed due to window collisions on campus during migratory periods.
+This program provides information to support the implementation of UBC’s Bird Friendly Design Guidelines for Buildings.

 Why do birds collide with windows?